-PMTCT Survey (Appendix X)
+PMTCT Survey (Appendix IX)

 In the current study design, the effect of the PopART intervention on uptake of PMTCT services will be evaluated by self-report and health center data.
 However, this study presents an ideal opportunity to evaluate the impact of universal testing and immediate eligibility for ART treatment on actual health outcomes in the form of HIV-free survival of infants.
 In this survey, women who have given birth in the last 36 months and who live in a household in which either the Population Cohort or Population Cross-Sectional Survey are conducted will be asked at the end of the follow-up period if their child is alive, and to provide a blood sample from themselves for rapid testing.
 For women who are HIV infected, the team will ask for a blood spot from the child for HIV testing as well.
+This would allow comparison of infant HIV-free survival in intervention communities versus control communities.